 The festivals in Gujarat are celebrated with much fun and frolic.
 The entire atmosphere lightens up with color and light.
 Gujarat’s favorite celebrations are commemorated with much zest and enthusiasm.

-For most of the people it must be a festival of nine nights of fasting and devotion, but Gujarat holds nine-nights of the dance festival.
+Navratri is one of the important festivals of Gujarat.
+For most people, it must be a festival of nine nights of fasting and devotion, but Gujarat holds nine-nights of the dance festival.
 It is possibly the longest dancing festival globally.
 The best part is every little town; village celebrates the Goddess Shakti with absolute divinity.
 The dances are often referred to as dandiya that is danced with the use of small wooden sticks that sees its birth from Lord Krishna’s worship.
 Much of the crowd seeks interest in the garba circle that encircles around the Goddess shrine.
 The garba explores its importance wherein an earthen pot along with betel nuts, coconut and silver coin is placed in front of Goddess Shakti.
 Every night people gather to dance in a circular motion to seek Goddess blessings.
 The festival comes in the Georgian months of September or October.
 Gujarat on these days is best with their colorful attires

 Every year, tourists mark the date 14 January as the International Kite Festival day and make plans to witness the exceptional display of kites in the blue sky.
 Uttarayan is one of the biggest festivals.
 The preparation of which is triggered months before.
 The festival is mainly for the farmers as the sun is back from the winters and the harvest season is approaching.
 The happiness of it is celebrated by organizing several kite flying competitions.
 The Uttarayan festival has become such massive that it has become the synonym for International Kite flying festival.
 Tourists who visit the state during this time of the festival can enjoy some lip-smacking must local food such as Undhiyu (a mixed vegetable), Sesame Seed Laddoos and Jalebis.
 Many countries around the world come to Gujarat to participate and flaunt their country’s kites.